zephyrproject-rtos/zephyr/samples/net/mbedtls_dtlsserver/README.rst

    .
 Setting up ecjpake password ... ok
    .
 Performing the TLS handshake...

-If trying to use IPv6 edit the file prj_qemu_x86.conf and chage the line from CONFIG_NET_IPV6=n to CONFIG_NET_IPV6=y
+If trying to use IPv6 edit the file prj_qemu_x86.conf and change the line from CONFIG_NET_IPV6=n to CONFIG_NET_IPV6=y

 And run the client on mbedTLS as